protonemedia/laravel-mixins/README.md

 ## Installation

-This package requires PHP 7.4 and Laravel 6.0 or higher.
+Only the master branch and version 3.0 of this package are compatible with Laravel 8.0.
+If you're still using an older version of Laravel (or PHP < 7.4), please use the 2.x branch.
+Mind that older versions are no longer supported.

 You can install the package via composer:

 ```bash
 composer require protonemedia/laravel-mixins